kamilpiasek/KPProgressImageView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Usage is very simple.

+* Add KPProgressImageView to your view as you usually do with any UIImageView.
+* Set `tintColor` property to provide color for base image tint.
+* Assign value to `progressTintColor` property to set tint color for part of image that will show your current progress.
+* To provide actual progress value modify `progressPercent` property (notice it's values are between 0.f and 1.f).
+* Using `KPProgressDirection` enum you may optionally set progress direction (by default it's set to `KPProgressDirectionBottomToTop`).

 ## Requirements

+[UIImageTrim](https://github.com/pushpak/UIImageTrim) was used in KPProgressImageView to calculate actual image content insets.

 ## Installation